Archaeology and the Exodus.

 In one major event, the battle of Kadesh on the Orantes River between the Hitites and the Egyptian Pharaoh Ramses II, both sides record it as a major victory, and is depicted as such.

-The problem is that Kenyon dug only one small section of Jericho, basing her conclusion on that limited information.
-Today, though the controversy lingers, many archeologists claim there is indeed clear evidence of habitation in Jericho from the time of Joshua.
+The problem is that Kenyon dug only one small section of Jericho, and based her conclusion on that limited information.
+Today, though the controversy lingers, many archeologists claim there is indeed clear evidence of inhabitation in Jericho from the time of Joshua.

 Archeology is a new science, and the record is far from complete.
 We have only begun to scratch the surface.